iqrf/iqrf-gateway-docs/source/webapp-install.rst

 **********************************
-How to install IQRF Gateway Webapp
+How to install the webapp
 **********************************

 Add PHP 7.2 repository